Elegant French occasional table with a top matching the book - antique

 Description

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing appreciation for high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly notable.
+Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century, originating from the reign of Napoleon.
 It was characterized by significant similarities and references to Roman and Greek ornamentation.